 Here at ElectroSawHQ, we simply love string trimmers; we truly believe that cleaning up your yard is a lot easier with a string trimmer.
 Thanks to improvements in battery technology, a cordless string trimmer can save you from dragging around long extension cords or remembering which gas can is for the two-stroke engine.
-Check out the features on the products listed below, and it'll be a lot easier to choose the best cordless string trimmer of 2018 for your particular needs.
+We invite you to check out the features of the products listed below, and to learn how to choose the best cordless string trimmer of 2018 for your yard!

 String trimmers work by spinning a multi-edged high density plastic piece of string very fast so it will cut whatever greenery it brushes against.
 If you're just trimming grass along a sidewalk, driveway or fence, a single-string head will likely serve your purposes and save you reloading string.